- Diversity, Equity, and Inclusion

 - Proof of competence in English (TOEFL or IELTS)

 - Fee.
 Cornell has an application fee, but you can petition to waive it if the cost represents a financial hardship to you.
 Your financial circumstances will not be a consideration in our admissions process.
 We provide full support (including insurance, stipend and all tuition and fees) for admitted PhD students.
 We also assist you in obtaining a visa.

 Students apply online using the admissions site of the Cornell Graduate School.
 You should not mail any application materials; this may delay your application.
 Any additional materials beyond those above, such as research paper manuscripts, may be uploaded to the online application system as “writing samples”.

-Deadlines The department accepts applications for the fall semester only.
-The deadline for the fall semester is December 15th.
+The department accepts applications for the fall semester only.
+The deadline for the fall 2023 semester is December 1st.
 Applying early is strongly advised.
-You may submit your application before you have taken your exam(s) however we strongly advise that you plan test taking dates accordingly to ensure that your application is complete by December 15.
-Delays in receiving your tests, will delay the the review of your application.
+Because the TOEFL or IELTS is required for foreign students, you may submit your application before taking those exam(s).
+Nonetheless we strongly advise that you ensure that your application will be complete by December 1st.
+Delays in receiving your scores will delay the the review of your application.